karenpayneoregon/ef-core-5-dates-csharp/readme.md

 # Entity Framework Core working with dates

-Provides several useful examples for working with dates in Entity Framework Core 5, SQL-Server using C# with Windows Forms although the base code presented can be used in other project types.
+Provides several useful examples for working with `dates` in `Entity Framework Core 5`, `SQL-Server` using C# with Windows Forms although the base code presented can be used in other project types.

 ### More samples will be added over time.